marciovmartins/study-springboot-grafana-prometheus/README.md

 There is no direct way to access the host IP address from within the container, making prometheus difficult to extract information from the application by Prometheus scraper.

-More investigation would be needed to make the prometheus scraper work correctly on various platforms using only one target.
+More investigation would be needed to make the prometheus scraper work correctly on various OS platforms using only one [target](http://localhost:9090/targets).
 For now, I have added both URLs to be discarded and accept that one of them will fail.

 <a href="#table-of-contents" title="Go to table of contents">Back to Top</a>